Special Disability Trust Lawyers Sydney, NSW

-Proactively establishing a trust within your estate plan to provide for the future accommodation and care needs of your young child.
+We proactively establish trusts to provide for the future accommodation & care needs of your young child.

-Exploring ways to contribute to a disabled family member's care through gifting concessions, without affecting your Age Pension.
+We advise on contributing to a disabled family member's care through gifting concessions without affecting your Age Pension.

 Guardians & Carers

-Seeking legal and financial structures to formalise the ongoing care and financial support for a person with a severe disability in your care.
+We help formalise the ongoing financial support & care for a person with a severe disability in your care.

 Executors of Estates

-Our Process for Establishing Your Special Disability Trust
+Our Process to Establish Your Special Disability Trust

 1

-We begin by assessing the beneficiary’s eligibility and discussing your family’s goals to determine if a Special Disability Trust is the right strategy.
+We assess the beneficiary’s eligibility & discuss your family’s goals to confirm a Special Disability Trust is the right strategy.

 2

-Our lawyers provide expert advice on appointing trustees and structure the trust to best suit your financial circumstances and estate planning objectives.
+Our lawyers provide expert advice on appointing trustees & structure the trust to suit your estate planning objectives.

 3

-We meticulously draft the Special Disability Trust deed, ensuring all clauses comply with the strict requirements of the Social Security Act and Model Trust Deed.
+We meticulously draft the Special Disability Trust deed, ensuring full compliance with the strict rules of the Social Security Act 1991 (Cth).

 4